smart-edge-open/ido-specs/openness_releasenotes.md

       - NEF: dockerfile and pod specification
       - UPF: dockerfile and pod specification
 5. <b>OpenNESS – 20.06</b>
-   - OpenNESS now available as
+    - OpenNESS is now available in two distributions
-     - Open Source
+      - Open source (Apache 2.0 license)
-     - Intel Distribution of OpenNESS (IDO) - Needs access approval
+      - Intel Distribution of OpenNESS (Intel Proprietary License)
-     - Both distributions are hosted behind github.com/open-ness
+        - Includes all the code from the open source distribution plus additional features and enhancements to improve the user experience
-   - OnPremises mode
+        - Access requires a signed license.
+A request for access can be made at openness.org by navigating to the “Products” section and selecting “Intel Distribution of OpenNESS”
-     - Development of Legacy OnPremises native mode has been paused
+      - Both distributions are hosted at github.com/open-ness
-     - Kubernetes based solution will now support both Network and OnPremises Edge
+   - On premises configuration now optionally supports Kubernetes
    - Core Network Feature (5G)
      - Policy Authorization Service support in AF and CNCA over the N5 Interface(3GPP 29.514 - Chapter 5 Npcf_PolicyAuthorization Service API).
      - Core Network Notifications for User Plane Path Change event received through Policy Authorization support in AF.